Malavika2506/Malavika2506/README.md

 ### 🎓 Education

 - 🎓 **B.Tech in Computer Science and Engineering** – KMCT College of Engineering for Women (2021–2025)

 ---
-### 💼 Experience

----

-#### **Front-End Developer**
-**Buzcatch Pvt Ltd, Kerala (Present)**
-- Built responsive dashboards using reusable React components for faster development.
-- Converted UI/UX designs into clean, pixel-perfect pages using Tailwind, HTML, and CSS.
-- Improved workflow using Git and optimized components for smoother performance.

----

-#### **MERN Stack Developer Intern**
-**CyberSquare Professionals, Kerala**
-- Built and optimized front-end modules improving **API response time by 20%**.
-- Enhanced UI responsiveness and accessibility by **30%** using reusable React components.
-- Worked in an Agile team, ensuring smooth integration and deployment of interactive features.

----